I know you will make Mama proud. You and your sister will make our name famous!

 As the screen slammed shut, he heard a muffled, “Hey Vic, I’m s—”

-On days like this he sincerely missed his mother.
-She had a gift with knowing people and their emotions.
+On days like this, he sincerely missed his mother.
+She had a gift for knowing people and their emotions.
 Always Ava Vargas knew the exact words to say.

-At the first red light on Washington, he answered the cell phone.
-On the screen there was a flashing bike symbol with 4R centered upon it.
+At the first red light on Washington, he hauled out the cell phone from his jeans’ front pocket.
+On the screen was a flashing bike symbol with a letter P centered upon it.
 He tapped it.

 An address appeared and then Google Maps opened automatically for him.
 It zoomed in and identified his target and the time he’d take getting to it.